KylinKylinKylin/SUPACPP_Labs/Exercises/Lab1and2/README.md

 # Lecture 1 code
 First part of the Assigment for lecture 1.

-To run this code just type ./makefile into the terminal.
+To run this code just type make into the terminal.
-The executable file will be removed automatically afterwards.
+The executable files will be removed automatically afterwards.

 ## Contents
 AnalyseData.cpp: \